Islamic Relief: TIC International Ltd

 TIC International is a trading subsidiary of Islamic Relief.
 It supports the charity's fundraising activities by recycling clothes and running a network of charity shops across the UK.
 It was set up in 1993 after Islamic Relief received an influx of clothes in response to emergency appeals.
 The Birmingham-based firm supports Islamic Relief's journey towards 'net zero' by recycling clothing that might otherwise be disposed of in landfill or in other ways that harm the environment.

-In 2021, TIC converted 1,518 tonnes of unwanted clothing into income for Islamic Relief, either through re-selling high-quality items in the charity shops or through recycling to generate profits.
+In 2023, TIC converted 2,362 tonnes of unwanted clothing into income for Islamic Relief, either through re-selling high-quality items in the charity shops or through recycling to generate profits.

-TIC's activities generated £422,000 for Islamic Relief in 2021, despite shop closures related to the coronavirus pandemic.

 International Waqf Fund

 The International Waqf Fund is Islamic Relief's investment vehicle.
 It was established in 2001 to boost the long-term financial sustainability of Islamic Relief investments and to generate returns for social impact, known as waqf in Islamic terminology.

 Waqf enables Islamic Relief to decrease its dependency on donations and grants, as the annual yield from waqf investments provides income that funds social impact programmes.
-In 2021, Islamic Relief said the International Waqf endowments fund was £692,000.
+In 2021, Islamic Relief said the International Waqf endowments fund grew to £8.6 million.

 Humanitarian Academy for Development

 Formerly known as the Islamic Relief Academy, the Humanitarian Academy for Development (HAD) re-launched in 2018 as a centre for learning and research to benefit the humanitarian sector.

 As well as training Islamic Relief staff, HAD offers training to other humanitarian practitioners.
-In 2021, it ran several programmes aimed at strengthening the capacity of local civil society organisations in territories including Tanzania, Kyrgyzstan and Gaza.
+In 2023, it ran several programmes aimed at strengthening the capacity of local civil society organisations in countries including Nigeria, Cambodia and the Democratic Republic of Congo.